princeofdarkness76/Helpifier/README.markdown

 ## Credits

-The Helpifier icon is something we whipped up using Sensible World's [Symbolicons](http://symbolicons.com/).
-Thanks Jory!
+The Helpifier application icon was provided by the fine folks at UserScape, and created by [Fixel](http://www.wearefixel.com/).